pubsubdb/pubsubdb/docs/developer_guide.md

 ![Define the Business Process](./img/business_process.png)

 ## Define Activity Graphs
 Understanding the underlying business process gathered from step 1 is crucial, as it forms the foundation for defining the activity flow necessary to achieve it.
+Let's use standard graph notation to describe the activities.

-An example graph in YAML, showcasing three activities, is provided below for the **Approve Order** business process:
+Consider the following graph (in YAML), showcasing four activities for the **Approve Order** business process:

 ```yaml
 activities: